Intermax-Cloudsourcing/charts/stable/sentry/README.md

 ## PostgresSQL

 By default, PostgreSQL is installed as part of the chart.
-To use an external PostgreSQL server set `postgresql.enabled` to `false` and then set `postgresql.postgresHost` and `postgresql.postgresqlPassword`.
-The other options (`postgresql.postgresqlDatabase`, `postgresql.postgresqlUsername` and `postgresql.postgresqlPort`) may also want changing from their default values.
+To use an external PostgreSQL server set `postgresql.enabled` to `false` and then set `postgresql.postgresHost` and `postgresql.password`.
+The other options (`postgresql.database`, `postgresql.username` and `postgresql.port`) may also want changing from their default values.

-To avoid issues when upgrade this chart, provide `postgresql.postgresqlPassword` for subsequent upgrades.
+To avoid issues when upgrade this chart, provide `postgresql.password` for subsequent upgrades.
 This is due to an issue in the PostgreSQL chart where password will be overwritten with randomly generated passwords otherwise.
 See https://github.com/helm/charts/tree/master/stable/postgresql#upgrade for more detail.

 ## Redis